How to improve your indoor air quality at home

 Pollen can also attach itself to your pet's fur and be carried indoors, which isn't ideal if you're a hay fever sufferer, so keep your pet off your soft furniture and bed if you can.

 When pet hair is trodden into carpets or rugs it can be hard to get out, as it tangles in the carpet fibres.
-It's much easier to keep hard floors clean than it is carpets.

 Consider the following when choosing a vacuum cleaner: